IndianaCHE/USPS-Address-Verifier/README.md

 #### Features

-- Takes in a csv file and genertes three csv files - one each for correct addresses, incorrect addresses, and addresses which require certain actions (missing info, multiple mailing addresses found, etc).
+- Takes in a csv file and generates three csv files - one each for correct addresses, incorrect addresses, and addresses which require certain actions (missing info, multiple mailing addresses found, etc).
 For error and action lists the tool also generates appropriate message for every entry.

 - Generates the output files in a Results folder by default.
-This folder is auto created in the input file directory by defailt.
+This folder is auto created in the input file directory by default.
 This can be changes anytime by specifying the output directory.

 - Properly formats the mailing addresses in the format provided by USPS.
 For instance, the tool auto corrects `101 west ohio street` to `101 W OHIO ST`.